raspberryvalley/docker-mosquitto/README.md

 The purpose of this image is to unify our base with [Balena Raspberry Pi 3 Images](https://www.balena.io/docs/reference/base-images/base-images-ref/).

+## Docker Image

+Our Docker image is based on a [Balena base image](https://www.balena.io/docs/reference/base-images/base-images/).
+It is targeted at Raspberry Pi 3, you can check all available images [here](https://www.balena.io/docs/reference/base-images/base-images-ref/) (search for the 'Raspberry Pi 3' section).
+See [eclipse-mosquitto](https://hub.docker.com/_/eclipse-mosquitto) for more detail.

+---

+Please note that we provide only the Raspberry Pi image, tagged as **rpi**.
+We use the official, non-modified PC image for testing.

+---

 ## Running the image

 The latest image is available on [Docker Hub](https://cloud.docker.com/u/raspberryvalley/repository/docker/raspberryvalley/mosquitto).